23 School Britannia

 ‘Financial ambition is the mental engine that powers the world.
 Without it we would go back hundreds of years in time.
 Without capitalists our standard of living would be much lower.
 It’s what separates us from the animals.
 An animal just wants food for a few days or to last through winter.
 Man is the only species that can project the idea of the future.’

 ‘We understand that a life isn’t limited to a few days.
-It’s years and we have to make that life as good as possible.
+It’s years and we have to make that life good for all it’s worth.
 We’re also the only ones who can imagine our own deaths.
 This leads to an existential anxiety which gives us a need to compensate.
 And because we understand that we can’t avoid our own mortality, it’s more important for us than any other species to enjoy our time here.
 And those of us go-getters with the best financial ambitions drag the others along.’

 ‘What if those others just have social ambitions and want to enjoy their time being happy with their friends?’